 8. Certain classes of warranty policies have not been disclaimed.
 Policies providing warranties in relation to building installation works and referred to as the Insurance Backed Guarantee scheme have not yet been disclaimed.

-In relation to the After the Event ("ATE") legal expense policies arrangements have been put in place to run off this book of business as I am advised that this course of action will reduce insurance claims accruing on the estate as opposed to claims resulting from a disclaimer.
+In relation to the After the Event ("ATE") legal expense policies arrangements were put in place to run off this book of business to reduce insurance claims accruing on the estate.